Script Language

 local size = #my_array -- size=3

-You can access a specific value by a key, either by using the array notation (variable[key]) or by using the point notation (variable.key)
+You can access a specific value by a key using array notation (variable[key]) or point notation (variable.key)

 You can iterate through all the entries of the dictionary (for k,v in pairs(t) do end) by using the function pairs(t).

-In Lua documentation, there is no difference between arrays and the dictionary tables.
-They are named as table.
+In the Lua documentation there is no difference between arrays and dictionary tables, they are both called table.

 local my_contact = {name='support', -- define key/value pairs